SAP-archive/Mobile_SDK_oData_App/README.md

 CRMODataApp
 ===========
 This application is showcasing the usage of the SAP Mobile Platform SDK for iOS.
-You can get the latest version of the SMP SDK for iOS here: http://help.sap.com/smp3010sdk
+You can get the SMP SDK v.
+3.0.10 for iOS here: http://help.sap.com/smp3010sdk

 The following Mobile SDK frameworks are used:
 - ODataAPI